 A change in baby's movements

-• Don’t rely on devices at home such as hand-held monitors, Dopplers or phone apps to check your baby’s heartbeat.
-Even if you detect a heartbeat this doesn’t mean your baby is well and you may be falsely reassured.
+• Do not use home dopplers, hand held monitors or phone apps to check your baby’s heartbeat.
+Even if you hear a heartbeat, this does not mean your baby is well.

 These short films about the importance of knowing your baby's movements were produced for Our Chance, a campaign by the charities Sands and Best Beginnings to raise awareness of health issues in pregnancy.